 James Bradley Wells is the author of Pindar’s Verbal Art (Center for Hellenic Studies/Harvard University Press, 2009), an ethnographic study of speech and performance in Pindar’s (518-438 B.C.E.) victory songs for ancient Greek athletes.

 Wells’s first poetry collection Bicycle (Sheep Meadow Press, 2013) was a finalist for Four Way Books’s Intro Prize (2012), The National Poetry Series (2011), and Black Lawrence Press’s Hudson Prize (2010).

-His poetry chapbook The Kazantzakis Guide to Greece (Finishing Line Press, Forthcoming) will be released in July, 2015.
+His poetry chapbook The Kazantzakis Guide to Greece (Finishing Line Press, 2015) will be released in September, 2015.

-Wells is seeking a publisher for his poetry collection Airs Waters Places and completing his translation of Pindar’s victory songs (under contract with Bloomsbury Academic, London).
-Additional work in progress includes two poetry collections and translations of Vergil’s Eclogues and Georgics, as well as essays on the intersection of Classical Studies and creative writing.
+Wells is seeking a publisher for his poetry collections Airs Waters Places and Pigeon Hill.
+His translation of Pindar’s victory songs is under contract with Bloomsbury Publishing.
+Work-in-progress includes translations of Vergil’s Eclogues and Georgics and essays on the intersection of Classical Studies and creative writing.